MIT-LCP/mimic-website/content/en/docs/mimic-nw/modules/hosp/prescriptions.md

 ### `doses_per_24_hrs`

 The number of doses per 24 hours for which the medication is to be given.
 A daily dose would result in `doses_per_24_hrs`: 1, bidaily (BID) or twice a day would be 2, and so on.
-Within NHMC, if the medication order couldn’t be converted to `doses_per_24_hrs` (such as 'Once', 'PRN', 'Continuous', 'Weekly', or 'Q 90 days') the value would be missing.
+Within NMHC, if the medication order couldn’t be converted to `doses_per_24_hrs` (such as 'Once', 'PRN', 'Continuous', 'Weekly', or 'Q 90 days') the value would be missing.

 ### `route`